-(1) Enhance team collaboration amongst various departments
+(1) Enhance team collaboration with small business brand awareness

 It’s important to unite your departmental structure into a single thread to ensure one voice for brand consistency.
 When each department delivers the same message across all platforms, there’s a sense of authenticity.
 This one voice creates an inevitable reach of your business.

 But, to always be on the hot list, you need to consistently enhance your customers’ experience.

 (2) Create a rich user experience across all platforms

 Online visitors seek a rich user experience and content that relevant to their quest.
 Not content that you think is awesome, but completely ignores your target audience.
 For search engine ranking, user experience is one of the first factors to consider.
 Failing that can cost your business traffic and potential customers.